sagemath/trac_to_gh/Issue 4115.md

 # Issue 4115: [with patch, not ready for review] Double coset problems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4115

 Original creator: rlm